Anna Pestalozzi-Schulthess: Neuhof period

 In 1770, Pestalozzi borrowed money to purchase 36 hectares of land near Birr to build Neuhof, an agricultural establishment designed as a model of the economic philosophy he had learned from Johann Rudolf Tschiffeli.
 The site was purposely chosen to be near the meeting place of the Helvetic Society, but the land was unproductive and the farm failed financially in its second year.

-In 1774 Neuhof was converted to an industrial school for about 37 impoverished children and some 13 impoverished adults.
+In 1774 Neuhof was converted to an industrial school for about 37 impoverished children and 13 impoverished adults.
 Pestalozzi-Schulthess was responsible for managing the housekeeping and the finances of the facility, the latter of which she greatly supported with her own family wealth.
 Her experience as a merchant in the family baking and confectionary business aided the financial work.
 In addition, she taught the girls at Neuhof household skills and spinning.
 Although it was clear to her that the institution would never see financial success (through the farm or the work of the children), Pestalozzi-Schulthess continued to use her own wealth to support Neuhof until its eventual bankruptcy.